 November 23rd was very different.
 There were no more lists, no more notes to reach for.
 No more time to prepare and no more time to worry.
 Every day leading to this one had a plan and a strategy, but as my sleepy fingers trailed over the snooze button on my all-to-familiar 8:00am alarm, my stomach was met with something very unfamiliar.
 Nerves.
 Panic.
 Anxiety.
 How much hadn’t I done?
 How many failed ‘to-do’s’ would come back to haunt me after this day?
 There wasn’t much time to dwell on it - it was time to pack.
 23kg.
 19kg.
 12kg.
 I strike out the unnessessary items I once deemed essential one by one as I aim for the lightest possible backpack.
 Still full to the brim, but 12kg will do.

 I wake up at 1:30pm, sleepy, groggy and filling in the blanks.
 This isn’t my usual style, to waste a day of travel and of exploring so I drag myself to the showers, and eventually out of the front door.
 The hostel is a complete contrast of the night before, maybe I wasn’t the only one having a much-needed recovery sleep.
 I head straight to the famous Bangkok temples to start, Wat Phom and Wat Arun, but it begins to rain again.
 With the temples covered in grey and my head still banging from the night before, I can’t help but feel a bit deflated.
-I take refuge in a nice looking restauarant close by to have my first meal of the day, Pad Thai it is.
-The food is great, but as a stare out to the stormy streets with a sore head and tired eyes, I feel loneliness creep in.
-These are the days travel companions are essential.
+I take refuge in a nice looking restauarant close by to have my first meal of the day - Pad Thai it is.
+The food is great, but as a stare out to the stormy streets with a sore head and tired eyes, I feel a slight loneliness creep in, and crave some companionship and conversation.
+It feels unusual to be eating alone in a foreign city.
 Raincoat back on I trudge out once more, telling myself that the first days are always like this and that it’s nothing to go by.
 And I was right, I head home and have shower number two, getting into my comfiest clothes ready to relax and plan my trip to Chiang Mai for the following day when I see a familiar face.
 A german girl I met the night before called Laura.
 She was very sweet, reading to me from her Bangkok travel guide as I sat next to her and opened my laptop, which closed just as quickly at the mention of a rooftop bar.
 She was going with two other German guys and a girl, and now me.

 I head back to my room to change clothes and we set on our way.
 Benjamin, Laura, Hannes, Suzie and Me.
 They were nice, probably the nicest people I’d met so far.
 I asked questions and learnt about them, who they were and what they did and the places they’ve been, one by one.
 Then we reached Cloud47, the rooftop bar on the 47th floor that opens up to incredible views of the whole city, its towering skyscrapers sinking down into brightly coloured steets.
 We ordered our Chang’s and enjoyed the atmopshere of the rooftop, all well aware of the gem we had stumbled on.
 After we’d finally had our fill of the mesmirising views, we head to a market for some food, passing down countless offers for ping-pong shows as we went.
 Food down, goodnights said, I crept into my bed at 1:30am.
 I felt like I’d made my first friends and things were taking shape.
 I felt good.
 I felt excited for the next day and all I wanted was for sleep to disappear and to wake up to a sunny sky instead of grey.